 - All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. - The SENDCO undertakes regular Audit of Staff Skills and SEND Knowledge in order to recognise and address gaps within the school and for individuals. - The Headteacher oversees the professional development of all teaching staff and teaching assistants.
 Training occurs during whole school training days, staff meetings and by attending courses, face-to-face or virtually.
-Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - Newly appointed teaching and support staff undertake an induction meeting with the Headteacher or SENDCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils. - The school SENDCO is also a SEND Consultant/ Psychologist and is able to provide specialist cpd.
-The SENDCO regularly delivers continuing professional development training courses nationally and attends SEND local network meetings in order to keep up to date with local and national developments in SEND. - Support Staff are encouraged to take an active part in all school functions/training
+Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - Newly appointed teaching and support staff undertake an induction meeting with the Headteacher or SENDCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils. - Support Staff are encouraged to take an active part in all school functions/training